jacobhmurphy/ninja-tasker/README.md

 \*\* Back-end

-- set up express server to accept incoming POST requests
+- set up express server to accept incoming POST requests - DONE
-- look at incoming request
+- look at incoming request - DONE
-- parse the incoming request
+- parse the incoming request - DONE
-- store the incoming task into the LIST storing to do items
+- store the incoming task into the LIST storing to do items - DONE
-- pass the LIST to the html page created from mock up
+- pass the LIST to the html page created from mock up - DONE

 \*\* Front-end

-- name input field in form holding the users input
+- name input field in form holding the users input - DONE
-- set up form to POST items to express server
+- set up form to POST items to express server - DONE
-- display each item in the LIST passed to the html page
+- display each item in the LIST passed to the html page - DONE

 * Removing to do items